 The purpose of the EU Instrument for Pre-accession Assistance to the RM is to progressively align the RM, as a candidate country with the standards and policies of the European Union, including the acquis communautaire, in the view towards EU membership.

-In the context of the assistance provided in the pre-accession process, decentralised management means enhancing the ownership of the management of the assistance by the relevant national authorities in the Republic of Macedonia, at least with respect to activities related to tendering, contracting and payments.
+In the context of the assistance provided in the pre-accession process, decentralised management means enhancing the ownership of the management of the assistance by the relevant national authorities in the RM, at least with respect to activities related to tendering, contracting and payments.
 All the decisions concerning the procurement and award of contracts taken by the Contracting Authority will be subject of an ex-ante approval by the European Commission.

 Do Macedonian companies have priority over other companies while applying for IPA funds in Macedonia?

 No, the same rules apply for all eligible bidders, no matter whether they are based in Macedonia or abroad.
 During the procurement procedures, the Contracting Authority must satisfy conditions for ensuring equal treatment, meaning that all bidders must be treated equally and evaluators must remain impartial.

 The strict rules governing the way in which contracts are awarded helps to ensure that suitably qualified contractors are chosen without bias and that the best value for money is obtained, with the full transparency appropriate to the use of public funds.

 CFCD in the Ministry of Finance acts as Contracting Authority for the IPA Components I-IV and is responsible for all tendering, contracting and payment activities.
 CFCD organizes the evaluation and selection of offers while the actual evaluation of offers is performed by qualified experts (evaluators) nominated by relevant institutions and convened by CFCD.

 The evaluation and selection are organised according to clear and transparent procedural rules set by the European Commission’s Practical Guide to contract procedures for EC external actions.